-On July 1, 2019, the CPSA’s English Language Proficiency (ELP) requirements will be updated to align with the Federation of Medical Regulatory Authorities of Canada (FMRAC) Model Standards of Registration.
+As of July 1, 2019, the CPSA’s English Language Proficiency (ELP) requirements have been updated to align with the Federation of Medical Regulatory Authorities of Canada (FMRAC) Model Standards of Registration.

 Candidates registering for medical practice in Alberta must provide evidence of English language proficiency (ELP), unless exempt.
 Please review our detailed ELP requirements and exemptions below.

 Current Testing Standard

 Unless exempt, candidates must complete IELTS (International English Language Testing System) academic version within 24 months before submitting their application to CPSA.
 Candidates require a minimum score of 7.0 in each test component.
 CPSA must be able to verify the test results with the issuing organization.

 A candidate is exempt from the English Language Proficiency Testing Standard if:

-The candidate’s undergraduate medical education was in a country other than Canada where English is a first and native language (listed below), or
+their undergraduate or postgraduate medical education experience is in a country where English is the first and native language*,